Opinion | The corrupt bargain between Trump and Republicans is about to unravel

 That leaves little space for Republicans to say that the election’s outcome and Trump’s loss are actually legitimate without being cast as his betrayers, potentially depressing GOP voter turnout.

-If sustaining that illusion becomes increasingly impossible, it’s not clear what happens then.
+If sustaining the illusion that Trump won becomes increasingly impossible, it’s not clear what happens then.
 This isn’t to say this will automatically lead to a loss in Georgia.
 Trump voters may remain energized by anger over his loss.
 But it is to say that the Faustian bargain will come under increasing strain.

 Read more: